-We would like to express our sincere sympathies to the family of Erick William Jack Hughes; who fell asleep in Jesus on the 9th October 2017, caused by a heart failure while in Lightening Ridge.
+We would like to express our sincere sympathies to the family of Erick William Jack Hughes; who fell asleep in Jesus on the 9th October 2017, caused by a heart failure while in Lightning Ridge.

 Our dear brother will be missed by many for his cheerful attitude at our conferences and main events.
 May the memories he left live in our hearts until we meet once again at Jesus’ feet!